Basics

 Designing a study around your hypothesis

 Designing your study involves multiple key phases that help ensure the rigor and validity of your research.
-Here we discuss these crucial components in more detail.
+Here we discuss these components in more detail.

 Literature review